PHS1XO/discord-bot-lua-obfuscator/README.md

 This is a modified version for repl.

-Import from github on repl.com and add DISCORD_TOKEN to your Secret environmental variables.
+Import from github on repl.com

+Add DISCORD_TOKEN to System environment variables.

+Enjoy your free private obfuscator.

 Simple discord bot written in python obfuscating lua files sent by user on specified channel.
 Useful for securing your lua scripts (work with fivem/roblox etc resources).